Industry Partners & Associations

 The Scottish Building Federation was originally established in 1895 to represent the interests of employers working in the Scottish building industry and to foster cooperation amongst its members on the basis of shared ideals, collective needs and collaborative business practices.

-Actuate UK - the engineering services alliance - is the umbrella body for UK engineering services.
+Actuate UK - a member of the CCLG and the engineering services alliance - is the umbrella body for UK engineering services.

 It brings together the leading trade, technology and professional bodies within the multi-billion-pound sector: BESA, BSRIA, CIBSE, ECA, FETA, LEIA.